tonyhallett/types-yeoman-generator/README.md

 }
 ```

 The package depends on inquirer unfortunately its type definition file is not completely accurate.
-The filter function should also has the answers as an argument.
+The filter function should also have the answers as an argument.